DavidCapilla/SupermarketWine/readme.md

 It is used the library jsoup to connect to the webpage and parse it HTML via the created DiaWineWebScrap class.
 From this parsing, the information is retrieved and stored in WineData.

 There have been done some assumptions of the correctness of the extracted data.

-When we explore the data we will see if there are some things to fix.
+The data is exported to a csv file called DiaWines.csv located at the project folder.